Join Our Team

 Lewisville, TX Full-time Engineering

-FAST Photonics USA Inc., a dynamic startup based in the north Dallas area, is at the forefront of manufacturing high-speed optical transceivers for cutting-edge applications in Data Center Interconnect (DCI), High-Performance Computing (HPC), and Artificial Intelligence (AI).
-We are currently seeking a Test Engineering to join our Quality team.
+Fast Photonics USA, Inc., a dynamic startup based in North DFW, is leading the charge in the development and manufacturing of high-speed optical transceivers for cutting-edge applications in Data Center Interconnect, High-Performance Computing, and Artificial Intelligence.

 Job Summary